BlackspaceInc/Website/README.md

 - Copyright 2020 [BlackSpace](https://github.com/BlackspaceInc/Frontend).
 - Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the template.
 - Attribution is not required, although it is really appreciated.

-## About Us

-We're an Italian developer/designer duo creating high-quality design/code resources for developers, makers, and startups.